harrrshall/Open-Dubbing/README.md

 combine_media.sh: Shell script to combine video and audio using ffmpeg.

-email.py: (Placeholder) Intended for emailing processed podcasts, but currently unimplemented.
+email.py: (Placeholder) Intended for emailing processed Dubbeds, but currently unimplemented.

-main.py: Main script that drives the entire podcast generation process.
+main.py: Main script that drives the entire Dubbed generation process.
 Handles URL processing, parallel downloading, transcription, dubbing, and media combination.

-podcast.ipynb: Jupyter Notebook (converted to Python script) that contains code for text-to-speech using the Kokoro model.
+Dubbed.ipynb: Jupyter Notebook (converted to Python script) that contains code for text-to-speech using the Kokoro model.
 This is integrated into video_dub.py.

 requirements.txt: List of Python packages required for the project.